tweag/python-monorepo-example/content/blog/2022-09-14-bazel-nix-migration-experience/index.md

 )
 ```

-Bazel ensures all the data dependencies are available in the
+Bazel ensures that all the data dependencies are available in the
 `run-client.runfiles` directory where they will be found by the
 `enumerate-resources.sh` script.
 The full path to the plugin directory is
 obtained by using [`location`][bazel-variables] to resolve the